Diebold Nixdorf: International growth (1998-2001)

 In the 1990s the company significantly diversified its products, and by 1998 was offering "automated teller machines, electronic and physical security equipment, automated medication dispensing systems, software, supplies and integrated systems solutions."
 Under Diebold chairman and CEO Robert Mahoney, Diebold debuted an ATM in 1999 that identified customers using iris recognition, which was the first of its kind.
 Also that year, Diebold introduced the first talking ATM in the United States.
 In October 1999, Diebold acquired all the stock of Procomp Amazonia Industria Electronica, S.A, a manufacturer of retail and banking automation equipment such as ATMs based in Sao Paulo, Brazil.

-The U.S. National Archives in Washington, D.C. hired Diebold in 2001 to secure documents such as the Charters of Freedom, The Constitution, The Bill of Rights, and the Declaration of Independence.
+In 2001, Diebold acquired Mosler Safe Company in bankruptcy court and took over their operations, including securing the Charters of Freedom (the US Constitution, Bill of Rights, and Declaration of Independence) for the US National Archives in Washington, D.C.
 In February 2002, Diebold announced it would acquire the financial self-service assets of the European companies Getronics NV and Groupe Bull for approximately US$160 million.
 The agreement put Diebold near "$2 billion in revenue on an annualized basis."
 By the end of 2002, Diebold had 13,000 associates and serviced 88 countries.
 The company also continued to secure historical items such as the Hope Diamond at the Smithsonian Institution.
 Seeking to expand in India, at the end of 2002, Diebold announced a new production unit in Goa manufacturing ATMs in collaboration with Tata Infotech, and soon after announced a new corporate office in Mumbai.
-Revenue in 2003 was $2.1 billion for Diebold overall, with stock up 36% for the year.
+Revenue in 2003 was $2.1 billion for Diebold overall, with the stock up 36% for the year.